-Getting Started with a $10,000 Stock Portfolio - Cabot Wealth Network
+How to Invest in Stocks with a $10,000 Stock Portfolio

 Buy stocks of famous companies.
 Big, famous companies’ stocks are generally less volatile than small companies’ stocks.
 Volatility is scary!
 You might own shares in a very healthy, growing company, but the share price can fall 20% fairly easily during a normal stock market correction.
 When that happens, it helps to know that you own a piece of Apple Inc. (AAPL) or FedEx Corp.
 (FDX).
 You can remind yourself, FedEx is not going out of business.
 The delivery guy is literally parked on my street right now!

-Every successful stock investor understands that stocks bounce around, and that the bouncing usually does not reflect trouble at the company.
+Every successful stock investor understands that stocks bounce around and that the bouncing usually does not reflect trouble at the company.
 If you can get past that emotional hurdle, and resist any urge to worry during the declines, you’re going to do well in the stock market and your $10,000 stock portfolio will grow.

 Make sure the companies you select are expected to see their profits rise both this year and next year.
 Sounds a little bit like voodoo, right?
 How can you possibly know what will happen in the future?
 Fortunately, Wall Street analysts spend their entire days studying Nike’s (NKE) and Apple’s business operations and balance sheets.
 They are relatively accurate at telling investors how the profit situations look for those companies, several years into the future.

 Profits are commonly discussed as earnings per share (EPS).
-For example, if a company is expected to earn $1.26 in 2020 EPS, that literally means that the company will earn $1.26 profit this year for every single share of the company’s stock.
-In reality, the profit number could be in the hundreds of millions of dollars, or even billions of dollars.
+For example, if a company is expected to earn $1.26 in 2023 EPS, that literally means that the company will earn $1.26 profit this year for every single share of the company’s stock.
+In reality, the profit number could be in the hundreds of millions of dollars or even billions of dollars.
 But investors go right to EPS so that the number is clear, simple and comparable to other stocks.

-There are many websites that tell you the expected EPS numbers.
+There are many websites, such as Yahoo!
+Finance, that tell you the expected EPS numbers.
 Do an internet search, ask a friend, or call your brokerage firm to ask their representative how to look up those numbers.

 There are many other ways to measure companies’ and stock success.
 You have your whole life ahead of you to learn those things.
 If your goal is to see your stocks rise while eliminating some of the very biggest risks in the stock market, EPS is the linchpin to getting you to the goal.

-Divide your money up evenly into four or five stocks from different industries and sectors.
+Divide your money evenly into four or five stocks from different industries and sectors.
 If you buy five technology stocks, and technology stocks proceed to have a bad year in the market, you’re not going to have a pleasant investing experience.
 Let’s eliminate that risk by selecting stocks from a variety of walks of life.
 Here’s a random assortment of famous companies that represent a diversified stock portfolio: Microsoft (MSFT), Pepsico (PEP), Chevron (CVX), Nike and JPMorgan Chase (JPM).
 And here’s what not to do: Intel (INTC), Apple, Microsoft, Micron Technology (MU) and Oracle (ORCL).

-No matter how well those five technology companies are performing from the perspective of revenue and profits, the stock market can easily go through a phase where technology stocks fall and underperform for many months, and that goes for any single sector, too.
+No matter how well those five technology companies are performing from the perspective of revenue and profits, the stock market can easily go through a phase where technology stocks fall and underperform for many months, as we saw last year, and that goes for any single sector, too.
 That’s what we’re avoiding by diversifying your stocks.

 Resist the urge to trade your stocks.
-The stock market and all of its nuances are as complicated as any other new subject that you decide to study, e.g. cooking, engineering or psychology.
-You are too new at stock investing to have any sense of when and why to buy and sell, so just don’t do it.
+The stock market and all of its nuances are as complicated as any other new subject that you decide to study, e.g., cooking, engineering or psychology.
+If you find yourself in a scenario where you don’t have any sense of when and why to buy and sell, just don’t do it.
 Remember, you’re buying shares of famous companies.
 Those companies are not going out of business!
 Their share prices will probably rise if you hold them for several years … or decades.

 When you divide your $10,000 stock portfolio among four or five stocks, you’re going to end up with disparate numbers of shares of each stock, e.g. 16 shares of one stock and 80 shares of another stock.
 The number of shares doesn’t matter.
 The dollar amount matters.
 Again, we’re lowering risk by not placing big bets on one stock over another.